 The standard research period for a minor research project is six months.
-Before submission of application for the preliminary defense, achievements as of the end of the minor research must be submitted to the advisor for Minor Research Project and the dean (via Kyoumu) to receive accreditation.
+As it requires to be accredited before preliminary defense, students must submit achievements as of the end of the minor research project to the advisor for Minor Research Project and Kyoumu before submitting application for the preliminary defense.